Real estate investing: How many mortgages can you have?

 A lender originates and keeps a portfolio loan instead of selling it on the secondary mortgage market.
 In other words, a portfolio loan stays in the lender’s portfolio.
 Lenders set their specific underwriting standards for borrowers.

-Very similar to a hard money loan in processing time, a portfolio loan significantly reduces the amount of time you’ll spend waiting to get financing for your properties.
+While this loan is similar to a hard money loan in processing time, a portfolio loan significantly reduces the amount of time you’ll spend waiting to get financing for your properties.

 However, a portfolio loan can end up being more expensive than an equivalent conforming loan due to higher interest rates or prepayment penalty charges.
 These higher costs stem at least partly from your lender not being able to sell the loan and assuming the entire risk of the portfolio loan.